 Batteries can produce explosive gas.
 Do not smoke, use open flame, or create an arc or sparks near this battery.
-Ventilate well when in an enclosed
+Ventilate well when in an enclosed area and when charging.

 This battery contains Sulfuric Acid which causes severe burns.
 Do not get in eyes, on skin, or clothing.
 In case of contact, flush immediately and thoroughly with water.
-Get medical attention if your eyes are
+Get medical attention if your eyes are affected.